Random singlet physics in the $S = \frac{1}{2}$ pyrochlore antiferromagnet NaCdCu$_2$F$_7$: Results

-No bifurcation of zero-field-cooled, $\chi_{\rm ZFC}$, and field-cooled, $\chi_{\rm FC}$, measurements was observed down to 1.8 K, indicating no history dependence, in accordance with a dynamic state.
-AC susceptibility measured with an alternating field amplitude $H_{\mathrm{AC}}$ = 0.05 Oe, at frequencies between 100 and 10 000 Hz shows an increase with decreasing temperature without reaching a maximum in the real part, $\chi'_{\mathrm{AC}}(\nu,T)$, while the imaginary part $\chi''_{\mathrm{AC}}(\nu,T)$ remains flat without signs of energy-dissipative processes (see SM \cite{Supplementary}).
-No frequency dependence was seen in either the real or imaginary parts, ruling out any global collective spin freezing into a static spin-glass ground state down to 0.4 K, despite the sizable magnetic bond disorder present in this material.
-This is in direct contrast to all previously studied bond-disordered Na$A''M_2$F$_7$ pyrochlore fluorides ($A''$ = Cd, Ca, Sr; $M$ = Co, Ni, Mn, Fe), which all reported a glassy ground-state, and a frequency-dependent peak in $\chi'_{\mathrm{AC}}(\nu,T)$ at $T_{\mathrm{f}} \approx$ 2 -- 4 K. \cite{Kancko2023,Krizan2014,Krizan2015Co,Krizan2015Ni, Sanders2017,Kancko2025}

-Isothermal magnetization $M(H)$ shows a linear AF response at 20 K, and begins to show a Brillouin-like curvature for $T \leq 10$ K at low fields, combined with a linear response at higher fields.
-The $M(H)$ data is well fitted by a superposition of a $S=\frac{1}{2}$ Brillouin function corresponding to weakly interacting orphan spins, and a power-law term \cite{Lee2024,Sana2024,Do2014}:
+Isothermal magnetization $M(H)$, seen in Figure \ref{fig2}c, shows a linear AF response at 20 K, and begins to show a Brillouin-like curvature for $T \leq 10$ K at fields below 5 T, superimposed on a linear response visible above 5 T. The $M(H)$ data are well fitted by a superposition of a modified $S=\frac{1}{2}$ Brillouin function corresponding to weakly interacting orphan spins $M_{\rm orp} = n_{\rm orp}B_{J=1/2}(x')$, and an intrinsic power-law term $M_{\rm int} = A(\mu_0H)^\alpha$ \cite{Lee2024,Sana2024,Do2014}:

-where $n_\mathrm{orp}$ is the orphan spins fraction, $T^*$ is the interaction temperature between the orphan spins and $\alpha$ is the power-law exponent.
-At 1.8 K, we extract $n_{\rm orp}$ = 0.154(2), $T^*$ = 0.3(1) K and $\alpha$ = 0.73(1), corresponding to $\sim$ 15 \% of weakly ferromagnetically-coupled orphan spins.
-The sublinear behaviour $\alpha < 1$ of the bulk AF response comes about as a result of the disorder-induced distribution of exchange energies.
-With this orphan spin fraction $n_{\rm orp}$ and the interaction temperature $T^*$ fixed to that from the lowest temperature data set where it is best defined, we performed a global fit for $M(H)$ between 2 and 20 K. The power-law exponent $\alpha$ varied between 0.68 and 0.99, indicating a crossover from Brillouin-like to purely linear ($\alpha \sim 1$) polarization at high temperature (see SM \cite{Supplementary}).
+where $n_\mathrm{orp}$ is the orphan spins fraction, $g$ is the orphan-spin $g$-factor fixed to $g=2$, $T^*$ is the interaction temperature between the orphan spins and $\alpha$ is the power-law exponent.
+From the $M(H)$ fit at 1.8 K, seen in Figure \ref{fig2}d, we extract $n_{\rm orp}$ = 0.154(2), $T^*$ = 0.30(2) K and $\alpha$ = 0.73(1), corresponding to $\sim$15\% of weakly ferromagnetically-coupled orphan spins.
+This $n_{\rm orp}$ value was used in the $\chi_{\rm int}=\chi-\chi_{\rm orp}$ subtraction in Figure \ref{fig2}a.
+From the 1.8 K $M(H)$ decomposition into $M_{\rm orp}$ and $M_{\rm int}$ shown in Figure \ref{fig2}d, we observe a full saturation of the orphan-spin component by $\mu_0H \sim 5$ T. The sublinear behaviour $\alpha < 1$ of the intrinsic AF response comes about as a result of the disorder-induced distribution of exchange energies.
+With this orphan spin fraction $n_{\rm orp}$ and the interaction temperature $T^*$ fixed to that from the lowest temperature data set where it is best defined, we performed a global fit for $M(H)$ between 2 and 20 K. The fits are shown as solid lines in Figure \ref{fig2}c.
+The power-law exponent $\alpha$ varied between 0.68 and 0.99, indicating a crossover from Brillouin-like to purely linear ($\alpha \sim 1$) magnetization at high temperature (see Table S2 in SM \cite{Supplementary}).